 (off site Tyburn Convent)

 |Sixth Form||Lent i – January (after mocks)||Learn about the example of the Tyburn martyrs and meet some of the enclosed community in Tyburn and spend time in their Perpetual Adoration of the Blessed Sacrament|

 Inclusion, Diversity and Equity

 The school has been involved in the work of the Faith and Belief Forum since 2010.
-We are linked with Unity Girls High School, a Muslim school for girls based in Hendon.
-A group of Upper IV (year 9) girls meet up three times a year with pupils from Unity to share their beliefs, ideas and experiences as young women of faith in 21st century London.
+We are currently linked with the Jewish Community Secondary School (JCoSS) in Barnet.
+A group of Upper IV (year 9) girls meet up three times a year with pupils from JCoSS to share their beliefs, ideas and experiences as young women of faith in 21st century London.